bogdanpolak/delphi-dataproxy/README.md

 ## Generator Application

-This project includes the source code of the Generator application which automatically creates Delphi source code based od sample SQL query (eg. SELECT statement).
-This application is based on FireDAC's data connections, but it's possible to extend support to other Delphi DAC components (eg. AnyDAC).
+The Generator application automatically creates Delphi source code based od sample SQL query (eg. SELECT statement).
+The project contains its source code.
+In current release the `Generator App` uses FireDAC to connect to RDBMS server and execute query, but it's possible to extend support to other Delphi DAC components (eg. AnyDAC).

 ![](./doc/resources/generator-app.png)